 However, if you’re visiting the Tulum ruins from other parts of the Riviera Maya you’d be well advised to make a whole day of it and spend some time in the town of Tulum and exploring the beautiful Tulum beaches

-Facing the sea, Tulum is impressive and powerful.
+Facing the sea, the Mayan ruins at Tulum are impressive and powerful.
 Known as the “Walled City”, Tulum was thought to be one of the most important cities of the ancient Mayan during its time.
 Fresco remnants are still visible inside some of the structures.

 Distance from Cancun: 128 kilometers / 80 Miles south of Cancun

 Directions from Cancun: 90-minute drive straight down Hwy 307